ASGuard-UCI/FlyTrap/README.md

 #### FlyTrap Evaluation (~5 hours)

-Run the following command to evaluate the effectiveness and universality of FlyTrap, all the trained adversarial patches are located in [`patches`](./patches):
+Run the following command to evaluate the effectiveness and universality of FlyTrap; all the trained adversarial patches are located in [`patches`](./patches):

 ```sh
 bash scripts/eval_flytrap.sh